-In web development it's often adventageous to minify embeded files.
-Minification refers to the process of removing all unnecessary characters while leaving the core functionality in tact.
-The end result is a new file which is smaller in filesize to the original, yet identical from a machine perspective.
+Minification refers to the process of removing all unnecessary characters from a file while leaving the core functionality of the code in tact.
+The end result is a new file which is smaller in size to the original, yet identical from a machine perspective.
 The core benefit to smaller files is that they require less bandwidth and are faster for the client to download.
 Although not intended, the minification profess can make code more difficult for humans to read, which is why minification can also been seen as light weight obfuscation.

-Being data people, we're never satisified with a partial result.
+Being data people, we're never satisfied with a partial result.

 Now we're ready to write our minification function